awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-detection.md

   There should not be an entry for the `UiTemplateS3Uri` parameter\.
 + Your input manifest file must be a single\-frame manifest file\.
 For more information, see [Create a Point Cloud Frame Input Manifest File](sms-point-cloud-single-frame-input-data.md)\.
-+ You specify your labels and worker instructions in a label category configuration file\.
++ You specify your labels, label category and frame attributes, and worker instructions in a label category configuration file\.
 To learn how to create this file, see [Create a Labeling Category Configuration File with Label Category Attributes](sms-label-cat-config-attributes.md)\.
 + You need to provide pre\-defined ARNs for the pre\-annotation and post\-annotation \(ACS\) Lambda functions\.
 These ARNs are specific to the AWS Region you use to create your labeling job\.
   + To find the pre\-annotation Lambda ARN, refer to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_HumanTaskConfig.html#sagemaker-Type-HumanTaskConfig-PreHumanTaskLambdaArn)\.
 Use the Region you are creating your labeling job in to find the correct ARN\.
 For example, if you are creating your labeling job in us\-east\-1, the ARN will be `arn:aws:lambda:us-east-1:432418664414:function:PRE-3DPointCloudObjectDetection`\.
   + To find the post\-annotation Lambda ARN, refer to [https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AnnotationConsolidationConfig.html#sagemaker-Type-AnnotationConsolidationConfig-AnnotationConsolidationLambdaArn](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_AnnotationConsolidationConfig.html#sagemaker-Type-AnnotationConsolidationConfig-AnnotationConsolidationLambdaArn)\.
 Use the Region you are creating your labeling job in to find the correct ARN\.
 For example, if you are creating your labeling job in us\-east\-1, the ARN will be `arn:aws:lambda:us-east-1:432418664414:function:ACS--3DPointCloudObjectDetection`\.